hibbitts-design/docsify-this/README.md

 ### Tips and Techniques

 #### Matching Fonts with Your Destination Platform Content
-Use a page inspector to identify the font family and font size used in the platform you are embedding Docsify-This content in, and then pass that font family using the `font-familiy` ([encoded](https://meyerweb.com/eric/tools/dencoder/), where spaces are replaced with '%20') and `font-size` (REM units) URL parameters to Docsify-This.
+Use a page inspector to identify the font family and font size used in the platform you are embedding Docsify-This content in, and then pass that font family using the `font-family` ([encoded](https://meyerweb.com/eric/tools/dencoder/), where spaces are replaced with '%20') and `font-size` (REM units) URL parameters to Docsify-This.
 For example, to match fonts with the Canvas LMS:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/paulhibbitts/cmpt-363-222-pages/main&homepage=topics.md&font-family=Lato%20Extended,Lato,Helvetica%20Neue,Helvetica,Arial,sans-serif&font-size=1

 #### Providing a Page Table of Contents within a Smaller Destination Platform Screen Area